oakes/clojure-assignments/curriculum/week1.md

   * Create `let` that adds the result of `read-line` to the atom
   * Use a `loop` to continuously read until `q` is pressed
   * Use a `doseq` to print out the results
+* Representing a deck of cards in Java vs Clojure